-Thankfully, the number of sustainable travel agencies that take in calculation all negatives and positives is on the rise.
+Thankfully, the number of sustainable travel agencies that take into calculation all negatives and positives is on the rise.

 However, if you’re looking for sustainable travel ways on your own, here are a few tips on how to offset your environmental impact.

 According to the 2020 Environmental Performance Index, European nations such as Switzerland, France, and Denmark take the top places as the world’s most sustainable nations.

 Also, despite the spike in tourism, Albania and Croatia moved up in sustainable travel ranking, thanks to the protection of wild areas, backed by the Global Environment Facility and United Nations Development Programme.

 But, if Europe is a place you know like the back of your hand, it is time to explore the African continent.

 Namibia has become the first African nation to place environmental protection right into its constitution.

 Moreover, with the assistance of the World Wildlife Fund, local communities are empowered to conserve, manage, and benefit from the wildlife on their lands.

 “Choosing to travel to a conservation-minded destination is one of the most important things travelers can do.